All Episodes

 Let's listen.

-I think if they vote against this bill, I think they'll probably pay a price at home.
+I think they'll probably pay a price at home.

 And I think there was probably not a single Republican member in itself who went out and talked about this.

-And I think when you realize the component to this bill, and that the president worked with the House and the Senate to put something together to achieve a promise that was made to voters.
+And I think when you realize the component to this bill and that the president worked with the House and the Senate to put something together that achieved a promise that was made to voters, yeah, I think there's going to be a price to be paid, but it's going to be with their own voters.

-Yeah, I think there's going to be a price to be paid, but it's going to be with their own voters, and they're going to have to go back and explain to them why they made a commitment to them and then didn't follow through.
+And they're going to have to go back and explain to them why they made a commitment to them and then didn't follow through.

-And one of the things that's interesting that people who agree or don't agree with the president in terms of its legislative agenda, at least give them high marks, regardless of whether or not they subscribe to his agenda for keeping his word and his promises.
+And one of the things that's interesting that people who agree or don't agree with the president in terms of his legislative agenda, at least give them high marks, regardless of whether or not they subscribe to his agenda for keeping his word and his promises.

 And I think that's one of the things that he's made very clear this morning.

-It's repealing it and replacing it with all of the principles and the aspects that we discussed throughout only last cycle, but in a lot of these cases back through 2010.
+It's repealing it and replacing it with all of the principles and the aspects that we discussed throughout not only last cycle, but in a lot of these cases back through 2010.

 I just see here it shouldn't be a binary choice.